TaraHelberg/Coffee-Boutique/README.md

 </details>

   * Cart - Click on takes to Shopping Cart Page
+         - The Shopping Cart will also update & display the amount when Products / Items are addedd to the Cart.

 3. Main Navigation Bar All of which are Drop down Menu's with the exception of the Home Navigation - Present on All pages of the App.